-The Milan Fall/Winter 2020 Fashion Week Hair Trends To Try ASAP
+The Major Hair Trend From Milan Fashion Week You’ll Want To Try ASAP

 If London is where eccentric beauty thrives, and Paris is home to the chic, effortless variety, Milan Fashion Week falls somewhere in the middle.
 There are always examples of sleek, sophisticated beauty trends, of course.
 But the designers who show in Italy are never afraid to have a little fun — especially with the way they style the hair for their fashion shows.
 Sculptural updos and theater-appropriate wigs are as at home as voluminous blowouts and beachy waves.
 The beauty is never just one singular thing — and that fact was apparent in the best hair looks from Milan's Fall/Winter 2020 shows.

 The trends we're seeing out of the city now are equal parts wearable and fantastical, ranging from glitter-filled strands to slicked-back styles.
 But another interesting style was also cropping up: androgynous hair.
 Instead of celebrating all things female, designers were happy to sprinkle in a bit of masculine energy.
 Given the current conversations about gender-neutral clothes being the wave of the future, it's refreshing to see beauty trends moving in that direction, too.